 Listen To Your Customers

 The first thing that we can take from our new all day breakfast joint is that we should be listening to our customers.
 For a company the size of McDonald’s to almost double their menu for the entire time they are open is not an easy task.
 They now have to be prepared to quickly serve up a $1 Sausage McMuffin just as fast as an order of their famous fries….at 10:30 at night.
 The only way that they would be willing to take on the cost in doing so is by finally listening to their customers.
 Can you imagine how many people have complained over the years when they missed the breakfast cut-off?
-The take away for Digital Marketing is to not only listen when your customers are angry, but proactively ask them what they want.
+The take away for your Digital Marketing sales funnel is to not only listen when your customers are angry, but proactively ask them what they want.
 Ask social media questions, make phone calls, post sale surveys etc.